Shinmera/3d-vectors/README.md

 `vec`s are dumpable, meaning you can insert them as literals into your code and they will be properly saved to and restored from a FASL.

-The type `vec` includes all three subtypes, `vec2`, `vec3`, and `vec4`.
-Each of the three also has their own accessors that are suffixed with the dimension number.
-While the standard `vx`, `vy`, `vz`, and `vw` will result in the lower-level variants anyway, it is usually a good idea to use `vx2` etc if the type is already known to avoid unnecessary dispatch or branch elimination.
+The type `vec` includes all three subtypes `vec2`, `vec3`, and `vec4`.
+Each of the three also has its own accessors that are suffixed with the dimension number.
+While the standard `vx`, `vy`, `vz`, and `vw` will result in the lower-level variants through an `etypecase`, it is usually a good idea to use `vx2` etc if the type is already known to avoid unnecessary dispatch or branch elimination.

 While most of the operations work on all three variants, you cannot intermix them.
 For example, `(v+ (vec 1 2) (vec 1 2 3))` will signal an error.
 This is because it is often ambiguous and thus likely confusing as to what might happen in such a case.
-Would it be upgraded to a `vec3` or downgraded to a `vec2`?
+Should the result be upgraded to a `vec3` or downgraded to a `vec2`?
 In order to avoid this ambiguity, it is simply left up to you to ensure proper types.

-One convenient way to switch around between the types and generally flip around the vector fields is swizzling.
-Similar to the single-field accessors, there's multi-field variants that construct a new vector from the specified fields of the necessary length.
-For example.
+One convenient way to switch around between the types and generally flip around the vector fields is swizzling: similar to the single-field accessors, there's multi-field readers that construct a new vector from the specified fields of the necessary length.

     (vxy (vec 1 2 3))    ; => (vec2 1 2)
     (vxy_ (vec 1 2))     ; => (vec3 1 2 0)